-Professional risk managers and insurance underwriters use a number of tools to try to assess what makes a country 'dangerous'.
-To get a handle on the combination of factors involved in a person's risk they use a security matrix updated regularly (daily or hourly in the worst places).
+Professional risk managers and insurance underwriters use a number of tools to try to assess what makes a country dangerous.
+To get a handle on the combination of factors involved in a person's risk, they use a security matrix, which is updated regularly – daily or hourly in the worst places.

-Most western countries assess risks in broadly the same way although there are some differences.
-An example might be a US citizen could be more at risk while working in Gaza than a French citizen because of individual diplomatic relationships between countries.
-Although not politically correct it is true to say that a white worker might be more at risk from kidnap or violence in the Democratic Republic of Congo.
+Most western countries assess risks in broadly the same way, although there are some differences.
+An example might be a US citizen could be more at risk while working in Gaza than a French citizen, because of the diplomatic relationships between these specific countries.
+Although not politically correct, it is true to say that a white worker might be more at risk from kidnap or violence in the Democratic Republic of Congo.

-Generally, people travelling to high-risk or post-conflict environments are professionals (Iraq is seldom the first choice for a leisurely holiday!), and they, therefore, approach the trip with a sober mindset.
+Generally, people traveling to high-risk or post-conflict environments are professionals (Iraq is rarely the first choice for a leisurely holiday), and they, therefore, approach the trip with a sober mindset.

-For example, if you are travelling to Gaza as part of an NGO team or working on an aid project for a UN agency you probably have had security training before you set foot in-country.
-You're also probably familiar with the cultural norms to abide by if you don't want any static on the streets or to walk into a mob beating or kidnap grab.
+For example, if you are traveling to Gaza as part of an NGO team or working on an aid project for a UN agency, you probably have had security training before you set foot in-country.
+You're also probably familiar with the cultural norms to abide by if you don't want any static on the streets, or to walk into a mob beating or kidnap grab.

-Bearing these facts in mind the number of claims and incidents I have seen relating to simple road traffic accidents and work-related risks in third world countries (slipping off a crappy woodworm infested ladder or metal shards in the eye from an unguarded lathe) outnumber those claims for shootings and bombings by a considerable factor.
+Bearing these facts in mind, the number of claims and incidents I have seen relating to simple road traffic accidents and work-related risks in developing countries (slipping off a woodworm infested ladder or metal shards in the eye from an unguarded lathe) outnumber those claims for shootings and bombings by a considerable measure.

-The best thing that you can do before you travel is to research the place that you are going to (you'll be surprised how many don't).
+The best thing that you can do before you travel is research the place that you are planning to visit.
+This might seem normal, but you'd be surprised how many don't bother searching.

-If you are travelling to a country at the more extreme end of dangerous (and five minutes of research will identify the truly bad places) you really need to take practical advice from a professional security consultant.
+If you are traveling to a country at the more extreme end of dangerous (and five minutes of research will identify the truly bad places), you really need to take practical advice from a professional security consultant.

-Even when you have that security in place be aware of your surroundings and keep reminding yourself that you're not in Kansas anymore, Toto!
+Even when you have that security in place, be aware of your surroundings and keep reminding yourself that you're not in the safety of your own home country.